-A deliciously creamy and super easy to make Chipotle Butternut Squash Soup.
-Made with farm-to-table veggies and a slightly spicy smoky chipotle sauce.
+This deliciously creamy and super easy Roasted Butternut Squash Soup is made with farm-to-table veggies and a smoky chipotle sauce.
 Make ahead of time and freeze for up to 3 months!

 I usually make a curry and ginger version of this soup but one day I left those out and put in some chipotle peppers instead.
 The smoky/slightly spicy flavors against the sweetness of the squash and carrots were delicious.